 Electric vs diesel vans: which would be better for you?

-Where do diesel vans make better sense?
+Where do diesel vans hold an advantage?

 A diesel van will be cheaper to buy initially than an electric one, and will also be a better bet if you or your drivers cover long distances on a daily basis.
 Some current electric vans have a real-world range of only around 100 miles (although more recent arrivals tend towards 150 or even 200 depending on battery size).
 So, if you or your drivers will be covering hundreds of miles a day, a diesel van may still be a better choice.

 Diesel vans also generally have a slightly higher maximum payload weight than their electric counterparts.
 This is because the batteries in electric vehicles weigh more than a conventional engine and fuel tank.
 Load volume is generally unaffected, however.

 Electric Renault 5: prices, 2024 launch date and teaser images of the MINI Cooper rival